microsoft/sqlworkshops/SQLonOpenShift/README.md

 To complete this workshop you will need the following:

-- A client computer connected to the Internet that has can run a Linux shell and can run SQL Server command line tools.
+- A client computer connected to the Internet that has a Linux shell and can run SQL Server command line tools.
 - Access to a OpenShift 3.11 cluster
 - Access to all the scripts provided from this workshop from the GitHub repo.

-You might be taking this workshop from an instructor who will provide access to an OpenShift cluster.
+You might be taking this workshop from an instructor who will provide access to an OpenShift cluster and possibly a client workstation with all the tools and files installed.

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/bulletlist.png">
 <h3>Setup</h3>